2026 - General Government

 The one-time cost category primarily captures non-cyclical improvements, typically driven by changes in code requirements.
 Such work includes relocating under-pier utilities above the pier, as well as remediating structures at Pier 70.
 For many of these structures, partial rehabilitation is not a viable option and any rehabilitation will trigger substantial seismic work.
 As a result, the Capital Plan reflects these facilities as one-time costs for rehabilitation or demolition until they are fully improved and a capital maintenance cycle commences.

 The Engineering Division regularly conducts inspections of all Port facilities and categorizes the condition of more than 350 of the Port’s structures, including piers, wharves, and buildings.
 In addition to staff inspections, the Port performs a consultant-supported condition assessment of select Port facilities.
-The condition assessments gathered data on pier substructure, building structural systems, building envelope, utilities, and egress and accessibility.
+The condition assessments gather data on pier substructure, building structural systems, building envelope, utilities, and egress and accessibility.
 This assessment process provides staff with critical inputs to help define the full scope and cost of each assessed facility into a state of good repair.
 The Port performs these assessments every other year.

 TIDA - Chapel

 The existing Chapel that is owned by TIDA underwent structural improvements of the steeple and received a new roof in advance of beginning construction of the park that will surround the structure.
 In 2023, the master developer TICD will continue improvements on the Chapel including exterior paint, new ADA entry, new ADA-compliant restrooms, and interior upgrades.
-Construction of the surrounding park is also scheduled to begin in 2023.
+Construction of the surrounding park is also scheduled to begin in 2025.The existing Chapel that is owned by TIDA underwent structural improvements of the steeple and received a new roof in advance of beginning construction of the park that will surround the structure.
+In 2023, the master developer TICD will continue improvements on the Chapel including exterior paint, new ADA entry, new ADA-compliant restrooms, and interior upgrades.
+Construction of the surrounding park is also scheduled to begin in 2025.

-2024 - Economic + Neighborhood Development: Overview
+2026 - Economic + Neighborhood Development: Overview

 Economic + Neighborhood Development